russ-hensel/qt_by_example/README.md

 # qt_by_example
     which qt, for now QT5 for Python

+This repo is obsolete, too much has changed on my machine.
+I will create qt5_by_example to replace this soon; as it is so much better and bigger.
+For now you can leave me messages in the issues section of the repo. if you are interested in qt5_by_example, messge me here and I will let you know how to get your hands on it.

 The Plan ( some implemented ! )
 The new plan for this is to have a have one applications for all the examples with a key word search that activates a tab that shows the desired widgets in action.
 The